anebz/cloud/Accreditations/aws_solutions_associate.md

 To allow only clients connecting from the IP addres XXX should have access to the host, set the security group inbound rule, protocol tcp, range-22, source XXX/32. /32 is to specify one IP address, /0 refers to the entire network.

-> 2 VPCs with peering connections with each other

-Peering connection is just within the VPCs, not with the connections that the other VPC has.

 > Windows Bastion

 A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks, it's equivalent to an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets.